Sometimes you have to dance,

 2nd place with “Everybody Cha-Cha (Cha-Cha)

-2004 Line Dance Finnish Championship
+2004 Line Dance Finnish Championships

 3rd place with “Dream Story Cha-Cha” (Cha-Cha)

-2005 Line Dance Finnish Championship
+2005 Line Dance Finnish Championships

 Category: choreography, country music